Yoon standoff shakes South Korea to the core – DW – 01/03/2025

 Is Yoon finished?

-Lee Sang-sin has a different perspective.
-He believes that Yoon is "merely dragging out the inevitable" by defying the state.
+Lee Sang-sin from the Korea Institute for National Unification has a different perspective.
+He believes Yoon is "merely dragging out the inevitable" by defying the state.

 "And I would suggest that for the good of the country, he should go sooner rather than later because the uncertainty that the entire nation is feeling is not good," he said.
 "It is damaging to our political situation, our economy, the well-being of the people and our international standing."